tam-n/c0523-code-solutions/css-syntax/css-syntax-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are the names of the individual pieces of a CSS rule?
+  Selector, property, and value

-- In CSS, how do you select elements by their `class` attribute?
+- In CSS, how do you select elements by their `class` attribute? using the dot(.) character

-- In CSS, how do you select elements by their tag name?
+- In CSS, how do you select elements by their tag name? using the element tag name
 - In CSS, how do you select an element by its `id` attribute?
+  Using a #

 ## Notes